(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the coconut oil is fresh and pungent provides the absolute secret to providing a professional-grade traditional taste.
+• Ensuring the coconut oil is fresh and pungent provides the absolute secret to providing a traditional taste.

 Nutritional Information(Per 1 plate (250g))